sciZer0/7/v/README.md

 The main principle of efficiency is that you must never do more than enough – and  exactly this way each truly-decentralized blockchain must work.

-How much should  true-decentralization be that this might be considered sufficient?
+How much True-Decentralization should be  there that this might be considered sufficient?

 The hypothesis/idea is that